gti-gatech/BikewaySim/readme.md

 - Most of the code is executed through Jupyter Notebooks which can be opened/run/edited through [VS Code](https://code.visualstudio.com/) or [Jupyter Notebook](https://anaconda.org/anaconda/jupyter), just make sure the `bikewaysim` environment is activated.

 ## Initial Setup
-1. Create a [config.json](config.json) file to define the project directory and various settings (e.g., desired projected coordinate system, supplemental data directories, etc.).
+1. Create a [config.json](config.json) file to define the project directory and various settings (e.g., desired projected coordinate system, supplemental data, etc.).
 See `example_config.json` for a template.
 1. Create a new study area using GIS or [bounding box](https://boundingbox.klokantech.com) or provide an existing one.
 Must be in `.geojson`, `.gpkg`, or `.shp` format.
+Place it in the root of the project directory.

-## Creating a Network
+## Creating a Network (`network` module)
 1. Download OpenStreetMap network data using [step_0_download_process_osm.ipynb](./network/step_0_download_process_osm.ipynb)
 1. Continue running through each `.ipynb` file in the `network` module in order until [step_8_export_network.ipynb](./network/step_8_export_network.ipynb)

+## Running Analysis Using Calibrated Impedances (`bikewaysim_framework` module)